luctivud/All-Of-Competitive-Programming/README.md

 > This repo will keep on updating as new resources are found.

-> Note : I don't claim any of the works as mine.
-I have just curated them at one place.
+> Note : I don't claim any of the works to be mine.
+I have just curated them all at one place.